QuanTomBit/MasteringC/README.md

 All function arguements are _pass-by-value_ meaning that functions are given the values of the arguements in temporary varaibles.
 This makes it so a called function cannot directly alter the variable.
 However, _pointers_ allow the actual variable to be altered by passing the value of its address.
 This is how arrays must be passed in C.

+## Variables and Scope

+Variales that are local to a function exist only when the function is called and disappear when it returns.
+These local variables are called _automatic_ vaiables.\
+The values of _external_ variables are permanent, and can be used within functions.
+To use an external variable within a function it must be declared using the `extern` keyword.

+`int max; // External variable`\
+\
+`void food() {`\
+&nbsp;&nbsp;&nbsp;`extern int max`\
+&nbsp;&nbsp;&nbsp;`max = 10;`
+&nbsp;&nbsp;&nbsp;`...`\
+`}`

+The keyword `extern` makes it known that the variable being declared refers to the external variable and not a local variable.
+However, the use of `extern` is unnecessary if the external variables are defined in the file before the function.
+To avoid the use of extern altogether, define external variables all at the top of the source file.
+It is common to put external variables in header files, in which case `extern` is needed, and it is always needed for access across files.

+> Note: "definition" refers to the place where variables are created, and "declaration" refers to the place where the nature
+> of the variable is stated, but no memory is allocated.

 ## Miscellaneous